Q: I feel sick, what should I do?

 Q. DO I HAVE TO QUARANTINE UPON ARRIVAL TO BEALE AFB IF I AM ARRIVING FROM A CONUS LOCATION?

-A. Beale AFB does not have an installation policy that requires personnel to undergo restriction of movement (i.e., quarantine) upon arrival from CONUS (stateside) locations.
-Although Hawaii and Alaska are considered OCONUS from a military standpoint, the Centers for Disease Control and Prevention recognizes both as part of the United States; therefore Service Members are not required to complete a 14-day quarantine after arrival from one of these locations (Ref: DoD Force Health Protection Supplement #14 (effective 29 December 2020).
+A. Beale AFB does not have an installation policy that requires personnel to complete a restriction of movement (ROM) upon arrival from CONUS (stateside locations).
+Although Hawaii and Alaska are considered OCONUS from a military standpoint, the Centers for Disease Control and Prevention recognizes both as part of the United States; therefore Service Members are not required to complete a 14-day quarantine (i.e., ROM) after arrival from one of these locations (Ref: DoD Force Health Protection Supplement #14 (effective 29 December 2020).
 While there is no DoD policy or Beale AFB guidance that requires individuals to complete a ROM after traveling from another state to Beale AFB, Unit Commanders can implement a unit-level policy that requires it.
 Prior to making travel plans, Service Members should speak with their direct Supervision or Unit First Sergeant on if the Unit requires ROM after CONUS travel.
 As each Unit may have different policies, the 9 MDG will refer all questions regarding stateside ROM back to the Unit.

 Q. DO I HAVE TO QUARANTINE UPON ARRIVAL TO BEALE AFB IF I AM ARRIVING FROM AN OVERSEAS LOCATION?